 Tick Tunnels are designed so that the white footed mouse and other rodents enter the tube and take the cotton balls back to their den.
 Here’s why that’s important; Most people think that since the tick that carries Lyme Disease is called a deer tick, that these ticks gets Lyme disease from deer.
 Not true.
 Deer are one of the few animals that are actually immune to Lyme.
 Deer are just an easy target for the ticks.
-Each deer can have up to 1000 ticks on it and each female can lay up to 18,000 eggs.
+Each deer can have up to 1000 ticks on it and each female can lay up to 18,000 eggs per one study.
 When you do the math that’s a lot of ticks in your yard.
 And, deer ticks can be found on all animals, including squirrels and birds too.
 So if you have any type of animals roaming your yard you likely have deer ticks.
 The life cycle of the deer tick is about two years.
 In one of the phases of their life cycle, they live with the white footed mouse and other rodents.
 The treated cotton balls in our Tick Tunnels will kill the deer ticks in the den but not hurt the mouse or other rodent.

 In some experiments, similarly treated cotton balls in tick-killing tubes have proven to be effective in reducing ticks that can cause Lyme disease by up to 10 times.